hjardonk/hjardonk.github.io/_pages/mentoring.md

 Please take a look at my research and contact me if any of it is of your interest.

 <details>
-  <summary markdown="span">Click here to see the brief description of somme currently available projects.</summary>
+  <summary markdown="span">Click here to see the brief description of some currently available projects (2022).</summary>

   <dl>
     <dt> Mathematical model of a Spiking Phase Locked Loop </dt>